baroquerock/udacity_ml/README.md

-This repo contains projects I worked on during my Udacity Nanodegree in Machine Learning.
+This repo contains the projects I worked on during my Udacity Nanodegree in Machine Learning.

-Take a look at my [capstone](https://github.com/baroquerock/udacity_ml/tree/master/capstone) about toxic comment classification!
+Take a look at my [capstone project](https://github.com/baroquerock/udacity_ml/tree/master/capstone) about toxic comment classification!